Menu

 About the Editor

-Kate Napolitano is an Executive Editor at Atria Books, working on non-fiction in the categories of memoir, narrative non-fiction, pop culture, and humor.
-She aims to publish books that entertain and inform, and is passionate about working with authors who can shape our cultural conversation about race, gender, and socioeconomics in an accessible way.
-Kate is particularly interested in working with writers who challenge the dominant discourse and illuminate social inequities (“good troublemakers”), creatives from unusual and surprising backgrounds, and cultural critics who blend highbrow/lowbrow analysis with voice and verve.
+Kate Napolitano is the Editorial Director of Nonfiction at Atria Books.
+She is passionate about publishing works that can shape our cultural conversation about race, gender, and socioeconomics in an accessible way, and is particularly interested in working with writers who challenge the dominant discourse and illuminate social inequities (the “good troublemakers”), creatives from unusual and surprising backgrounds, and cultural critics who blend rigorous analysis with voice and verve.

 Categories